engfrosh/engfrosh/Deployment.md

 ### Once Launched
-- Create an elastic ip and assign it
+- Create an elastic IP and assign it
-- add ip to dns as a subdomain
+- add IP to DNS as a subdomain

 #### Update your server
 ```sh